Gibraltar: Economy

 In the early 2000s, many bookmakers and online gaming operators moved to Gibraltar to benefit from operating in a regulated jurisdiction with a favourable corporate tax regime.
-This corporate tax regime for non-resident controlled companies was phased out by January 2011 and replaced by a still favourable fixed corporate tax rate of 10 per cent.
+This corporate tax regime for non-resident controlled companies was phased out by January 2011 and replaced by a still favourable fixed corporate tax rate of ten per cent.

 Tourism is also a significant industry.
 Gibraltar is a popular port for cruise ships and attracts day visitors from resorts in Spain.
 The Rock is a popular tourist attraction, particularly among British tourists and residents in the southern coast of Spain.
 It is also a popular shopping destination, and all goods and services are VAT free, but may be subject to Gibraltar taxes.
 Many of the large British high street chains have branches or franchises in Gibraltar including Morrisons, Marks & Spencer and Mothercare.
 Branches and franchises of international retailers such as Tommy Hilfiger and Sunglass Hut are also present in Gibraltar, as is the Spanish clothing company Mango.

 A number of British and international banks have operations based in Gibraltar.
 Jyske Bank claims to be the oldest bank in the country, based on Jyske's acquisition in 1987 of Banco Galliano, which began operations in Gibraltar in 1855.
 An ancestor of Barclays, the Anglo-Egyptian Bank, entered in 1888, and Credit Foncier (now Crédit Agricole) entered in 1920.

+There is some manufacturing activity, representing around 2% of the total employment.
+One company (Bassadone Automotive Group) supplies ambulances and other project vehicles converted locally from SUV vehicles to the United Nations and other agencies, employing some 320 staff across its range of activities.